 IP3 Distortion & Linearity

-Linearity is the measure of a system’s performance as an output signal being proportional to the input signal level as characterized by Ohm’s Law, V = I*R. Not every system can be expected to perform ideally and thus linearly.
+Linearity is the measure of a system’s performance as an output signal being proportional to the input signal level.
+Not every system can be expected to perform ideally and thus linearly.
 Devices such as diodes and transistors are examples of non-linear systems.

 The intercept point of the third order, IP3 is a measure of the linearity of a system.
 IP3 is the third order of a Taylor series expansion of the input signal’s presence in the frequency domain.
 Being third order, this term in a Taylor series expansion is understood as distortion since it is different from the sought output signal.
 In contrast to the second order harmonics, which fall outside of the frequency band of the first order signal, the third order is found in the same frequency band as the original or first order signal.
 Similarly, consecutive even orders (4, 6, 8, etc) are found outside of the frequency band of the first order signal.
 Consecutive odd orders beyond the third order such as IP5 and IP7 also cause distortion but are not of primary focus since the amplitude of these order signals are weaker after consequent exponentiation.